This post may contain affiliate links. Please see our disclosure policy.

 Melty Mozzarella Parcels Aka Carrozza

-A carrozza, also referred to as mozzarella in carrozza, is a type of Italian fried cheese sandwich and it is heaven.
+Mozzarella in carrozza, is a type of Italian fried cheese sandwich and it is heaven.
 HEAVEN!
 But!
-Make this the next time you have friends over or a date you’re trying to impress and you’ll be engaged before the night is over.
+Make this the next time you have friends over, it is so good.

 Prep: 15 minutes